 But topping their list of philanthropic priorities is education.
 Through the Stamps Charitable Family Foundation, they have shown their deep commitment to higher education by supporting projects and programs at 41 universities nationwide.
 As the major function of the Foundation, the Stamps Scholars Initiative currently provides financial assistance to more than 800 students.

 In 2000, Penny worked with the University of Michigan School of Art & Design to launch the Roman J. Witt Visiting Professors Program in honor of her father.
 She also established the Penny W. Stamps Distinguished Visitors Lecture Series.
 In recent years, the Stamps have increased their commitment to the University of Michigan, providing support for an auditorium named in their honor and funding a student commons areas within the Ross Business School Academic Center.

 In 2012, Penny and Roe made a major pledge to Michigan’s A&D School, becoming the most generous benefactors in the history of the school and among the top contributors nationally to any school of art and design.
 In recognition of their visionary support, the institution was renamed the Penny W. Stamps School of Art & Design.

-In addition to strategic gifts in support of education, Penny serves on various University of Michigan governing boards, among them the Dean’s Advisory Council for the School of Art & Design, the Dean’s Advisory Council for the School of Education and the President’s Advisory Group.
+In addition to supporting education through strategic gifts, Penny served on various University of Michigan governing boards including the Dean’s Advisory Council for the School of Art & Design, the Dean’s Advisory Council for the School of Education, and the President’s Advisory Group

-Despite the unrelenting demands of their schedule, Penny and Roe always find time to enjoy their family—including son Will, daughter Annie, and grandson, Hunter —as well as their black Labrador retriever, Ella, and more than 14 stray and pedigreed cats.
+Despite the unrelenting demands of his schedule, Roe always find time to enjoy his family—including son Will, daughter Annie, and grandson, Hunter —as well as their black Labrador retriever, Ella, and more than 14 stray and pedigreed cats.